berndporr/kiss-fft/README.md

 if it's a forward or inverse transform.
 It can be used as a direct replacement of the apache commons FFT function.

+### Unit tests
+Run `FFTTest` which compares the results with that from the apache commons FFT, does a DC test and does an ifft(fft) test to check the rounding errors and remaining imaginary parts.

 ## Attribution
 This is a fork from the original kiss-fft library by Mark Borgerding